15 Unique Easter Basket Ideas for Kids

-If you're heading somewhere special for Spring Break, then fill their Easter baskets with supplies for the journey.
-Start with this USA coloring cloth (so they can visualize the route), and then include adventure books and games for the car.
-You could also throw in reusable snack bags, mini toothbrushes, water bottles and sunscreen.
+If you're heading somewhere special for Spring Break, then load their Easter baskets with supplies for the journey.
+Start with this USA coloring cloth (so they can visualize the route ahead of time), then include activity books, games and snacks for the car.
+If you really want to go all out, stick everything inside a new backpack or suitcase.

 If you're the camping kind, then gift the whole family a portable fire pit and other essentials for your next trip.
 Think a wood compass and hiking journal, a book about rabbits or other wildlife, a bucket hat to shield their eyes from the sun, etc. If your kiddos have particularly adventurous taste, then toss in some Peeps to roast for s'mores.